glitch-txs/w3-docs/docs/intro.md

 pnpm i @glitch-txs/w3-react
 ```

-### Init W3 Components
+### Init the W3 Component

-Select the connectors and chains you want to add.
+Select the connectors and chains you want to support.
 Calling `connectors` function will invoke all supported connectors.
 :::danger Take care

 Make sure props are set outside the App component.